easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 Refer to the ``Software search and build options`` section in the ``eb --help`` output for an overview of the available command line options for this purpose (cfr. :ref:`basic_usage_help`).

-Here is how to build and install last version of bzip2 (that EasyBuild is aware of) using ``dummy`` toolchain (i.e., using the system compiler)::
+Here is how to build and install last version of HPCG (that EasyBuild is aware of) using ``dummy`` toolchain (i.e., using the system compiler)::

-  $ eb --software-name=gzip --toolchain=goolf,1.4.10 -f
+  $ eb --software-name=HPCG --toolchain=goolf,1.4.10 -f
   == temporary log file in case of crash /tmp/easybuild-lMTL2f/easybuild-IWd4xX.log == resolving dependencies ...
-  == processing EasyBuild easyconfig /home/users/fgeorgatos/.local/easybuild/software/EasyBuild/1.15.2/lib/python2.6/site-packages/easybuild_easyconfigs-1.15.2.0-py2.6.egg/easybuild/easyconfigs/g/gzip/gzip-1.5-goolf-1.4.10.eb
+  == processing EasyBuild easyconfig /home/example/.local/easybuild/software/EasyBuild/1.15.2/lib/python2.6/site-packages/easybuild_easyconfigs-1.15.2.0-py2.6.egg/easybuild/easyconfigs/h/HPCG/HPCG-2.1-goolf-1.4.10.eb
-  == building and installing gzip/1.5-goolf-1.4.10...
+  == building and installing HPCG/2.1-goolf-1.4.10...
   == fetching files...
   == creating build dir, resetting environment...
   == unpacking...